Serving in Guatemala

 The embrace child sponsorship program

-In Guatemala’s Camotan region, where 70% of the country’s malnourished children live, Servant Ministries’ Embrace Child Sponsorship Program currently provides 50-pound food packages monthly to 86 families.
-Beyond providing essential nutrients, the program offers health education, medical care, and dental services.
-Families often walk hours to receive their supplies and attend educational sessions covering hygiene, nutrition, farming, and parenting.
-The program relies on various groups, U.S. churches, and individual sponsors for program funding.
+In Guatemala’s Camotán region — home to 70% of the country’s malnourished children — Servant Ministries’ Embrace Child Sponsorship Program provides monthly 50-pound food packages to 86 families, along with health education, medical care, and dental services.
+Families often walk for hours to receive supplies and attend sessions on hygiene, nutrition, farming, and parenting.
+The program is funded through U.S. churches, community groups, and individual sponsors.
+During both trips in 2024 and 2026, our team visited with children on the waiting list, providing them with a fun day of games, swimming, shopping, and lunch.

 SERVING CHILDREN THROUGH THE LOCAL SCHOOLS